bulutoztemur/itucsdb1517/docs/developer/member3.rst

    * name
    * deleted

-   Name columns on season table is referenced from match, transfer and statistic tables.
+   Objectid column on season table is referenced from match, transfer and statistic tables.

    SQL Code: